Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

 \begin{observation} In an instance $(P,S)$ of \textsc{Discrete-G-Min-Disc-Code} in 1D, if the objects in $S$ are intervals of the same length, then discriminating all the pairs of \emph{consecutive} points in $P$ is equivalant to discriminating \emph{all} the pairs of points in $P$. \end{observation}

-\begin{proof} Assume that we have a set $S'$ that covers all points and discriminates all consecutive point-pairs, but two non-consecutive points $p_i$ and $p_j$ ($i<j$) are not discriminated.
-Since $p_i$ and $p_j$ are covered by some intervals of $S'$, and they are covered by the same set of intervals of $S'$, some unit interval contains them both, so they must be at a distance at most~$1$ apart.
+\begin{proof} Assume that we have a set $S'\subseteq S$ that covers all points and discriminates all consecutive point-pairs, but two non-consecutive points $p_i$ and $p_j$ ($i<j$) are not discriminated.
+Since $p_i$ and $p_j$ are covered by the same set of intervals of $S'$ and the intervals are of same (unit) length, they must be at a distance at most~$1$ apart.
 Now, since they are not consecutive, $p_{i+1}$ lies between $p_i$ and $p_j$.
-Since $S'$ discriminates $p_i$ and $p_{i+1}$, there is an interval $I\in S'$ with an endpoint in the gap $g_i$.
+Since $S'$ discriminates $p_i$ and $p_{i+1}$, there is an interval $I\in S'$ with an endpoint in the gap $g_i=[p_i,p_{i+1}]$.
 If it is the right endpoint, $I$ covers $p_i$ but not $p_j$, a contradiction.
 Thus, it must be the left endpoint.
-But since the distance between $p_i$ and $_j$ is at most~$1$, $I$ contains $p_j$ (but not $p_i$), again a contradiction. \end{proof}
+But since the distance between $p_i$ and $p_j$ is at most~$1$, $I$ contains $p_j$ (but not $p_i$), again a contradiction. \end{proof}